Hospitals are already overwhelmed. Now some states are beginning to feel the impact of holiday gatherings - KTVZ

 Experts warned holiday travels and gatherings could help fuel another surge of Covid-19 infections.
 Yet millions of Americans traveled anyway — with more than 1.3 million people — a pandemic record — screened by the TSA on Sunday alone.

 That’s as hospitalizations hit another grim record Monday, with more than 128,200 Covid-19 patients, according to the COVID Tracking Project.
-But some states are warning the worse may be yet ahead.
+But some states are warning the worst may be yet ahead.

 Mississippi Gov. Tate Reeves said the state had “more patients with Covid in ICU beds at the end of last week than we have had at any other period throughout this pandemic.”